atharphy/Ph2_ACF_monitoring_csv/README.md

 Follow instructions to install protobuf from (just install section is needed) `https://gitlab.cern.ch/cms_tk_ph2/MessageUtils/-/blob/master/README.md`

 **pybind11**
-If installed in the same directoory when you plan to install the Ph2_ACF, the setup.sh will point to the correct location
+If installed in parallel to the directory where you plan to install `Ph2_ACF`, the `setup.sh` script will point to the correct location.

 ```bash
 wget https://github.com/pybind/pybind11/archive/refs/tags/v2.9.2.tar.gz
 tar zxvf v2.9.2.tar.gz
 ```

 ##
 ### clang-format (required to submit merge requests)